loftware/docs/CODE_OF_CONDUCT.md

-# Loftware Code of Conduct
+# Loft Code of Conduct

-The Loftware project is committed to creating Swift libraries of the highest quality.
-To do that, we need people of the highest quality.
-We firmly beileve that welcoming all contributors is essential to that mission and to that effect, we require all members of our community to abide by the following code of conduct.
+The Loft project is committed to creating Swift libraries of the highest quality.
+Developing great libraries requires accounting for a broad range of users, and use cases.
+We firmly believe that welcoming all contributors is essential to that mission and to that effect, we require all members of our community to abide by the following code of conduct.

 ## Our Pledge